Would a Rates Mitigation Scheme for Vacant Properties Trigger a Qualifying Use for Structures and Buildings Allowances?

 The person claiming must carry on a qualifying activity (e.g., a UK property business).

-A complicating factor is that SBA entitlement can be triggered suite by suite or floor by floor, with each part of the building potentially having a different claim start date depending on when each part is let (or used for an ordinary trading business) which creates tracking challenges on top of when expenditure is incurred after use (e.g. retention monies).
-Simplification rules for works to existing buildings allow for deferred start dates when multiple areas are brought into use, but the non-residential use cannot be insignificant.
+A complicating factor in practice is that SBA entitlement can be triggered suite-by-suite or floor-by-floor, with each part of the building potentially having a different claim start date depending on when each part is let (or used for an ordinary trading business) which frequently creates tracking challenges, even with the simplification rules.

 Important Distinction: